-The ODI and MHSA work within a paradigm of shared leadership where partnership and reciprocity are encouraged and cultivated so that each of us may bring our unique voice to the conversation.
-We aim to embody and model the ideals of diversity and inclusion within our community, and to support our CIIS family through what is often challenging work, while maintaining an open and inviting heart.
-Please see our bios below to learn more about each one of us, and please do not hesitate to visit us in person.
+The Division of Diversity, Equity, and Inclusion works within a shared leadership paradigm where partnership and reciprocity are encouraged and cultivated so that each of us may bring our unique voice to the conversation.
+We aim to embody and model the ideals of diversity, equity, and inclusion within our community.
+We support our CIIS family through what is often challenging work, while maintaining an open and inviting heart.
+Please see our bios below to learn more about each one of us, and please do not hesitate to send us an email.

 Rachel D. Bryant serves as the Chief Diversity Officer for California Institute of Integral Studies (CIIS), San Francisco, where she earned a master’s degree in Counseling Psychology with an emphasis in Community Mental Health.
 Her passion and research interests situate her life-work and scholarship at the intersection of social justice, education, and psychology.
 She is working to facilitate closure between knowledge production in institutions and the need for knowledge in communities traditionally excluded.
 She serves as an Adjunct Professor in the Master’s in Counseling Psychology and Undergraduate Studies Programs at CIIS.
 Rachel is also a Core Member of the Healing Clinic Collective, which provides loving traditional healing sessions to people from especially traumatized populations in the Bay Area.
 As a teacher-student, Rachel honors the wisdom and intelligence of everyday people, the human body, and the natural world.
 She confidently believes that all people have the innate wisdom and intelligence to serve as healers and educators in their communities.
 When Rachel is not working, you can find her creating multimedia artworks, gardening, or in the kitchen experimenting with soul food from around the world.
 She lives in East Oakland with her daughter.

 Damali Robertson, Director